How to View SQL Server Error Logs

 View SQL Server Agent error log

-• This action will open a Log File Viewer where all the error logs related to SQL Server were listed.
+• This action will open a Log File Viewer where all the error logs related to SQL Server are listed.
 Moreover, we can easily view the log message and its various details.

 How to view SQL Server Agent error logs